PanosFirmpas/bamToBigWig/README.md

 *  **Python libraries**

     bamToBigWig is a python script, so you will need a working installation of python, thankfully most operating systems these days come with python already installed so this should't be a problem.
     *    [pysam](https://github.com/pysam-developers/pysam) is used to read the input bam file, to install it follow the instructions in the project's page.
+Any python version should work.
     *    [numpy](http://www.scipy.org/scipylib/download.html) is also needed and needs to be installed.
             ```sh
             $ pip install numpy